MFvanRossum/code-snippet-app/README.md

 The app is live, deployed via Heroku at: [snip-it-snippet.herokuapp.com](https://snip-it-snippet.herokuapp.com)

+This application was created as an assignment for Momentum Learning's Immersive Full Stack Development Course.

 ## Django Project Template

 This project was generated from the Momentum Django project template.
 This template sets up some minimal changes: